Najib632/maze_project/docs/index.md

 ---
-layout: custom
+layout: home
-title: "Welcome to the Maze Project"
+title: Welcome to the Maze Project
 ---
 ## Introduction